 Taking classes online is a great way to earn a degree or professional certificate, but not everyone is suited to online learning.
-View the video to see if you are a good fit for online learning.
+Before you start, make sure you're a good fit for online learning.

 *Step 1: ApplyTo take classes for college credit, you must complete the application for admissions.

 Step 2: SubmitSubmit your transcripts.
 Students taking only online classes do not need to submit meningitis documentation but must fill out the

 Step 3: Get AidStudents are encouraged to explore financial aid opportunities and apply for aid as soon as possible at

 Step 4: AssessmentPrior to attending online orientation, New to College Students must demonstrate readiness for collegiate level work

 Step 5: OrientationOrientation is required for all new to college students only.
 Please contact the online advising department (RLC-OnlineAdvising@dcccd.edu) to complete your new to college online orientation.

 Step 6: Advise/RegisterSpeak with an Online Academic Advisor (RLC-OnlineAdvising@dcccd.edu).

 Step 7: PaymentPayment for your classes can be made through the Business Services office.